Water Damage Emergency Tips

 What you can do until help arrives

 Water damage can happen when you least expect it.
 Sometimes the toilet overflows, the sink leaks, or the basement floods.
-If you’ve experienced recent water damage in your home, the professionals at SERVPRO® of New Cumberland / Carlisle are here to help.
+If you’ve experienced recent water damage in your home, the professionals at SERVPRO® of Harrisburg West are here to help.
 We know that water damage not only degrades your home’s value but also poses a serious threat to your family’s health.
 Standing water and damp spots are breeding grounds for dangerous mold, which could easily spread throughout your entire home in a matter of days.
 To prevent your water damages from getting worse, let the trained technicians at SERVPRO® do the job right.

 We’re a team of water damage specialists who arrive immediately during a water damage emergency.
 We’ll inspect and assess the damages, then professionally remove and extract any remaining water in your home.
 After that, we’ll dry and dehumidify your home before performing any necessary cleaning and repairs.
 Once this process is done, our team will then begin restoring your home to its preloss condition.